mayaworld13/wanderlust_three_tier_deploment/README.md

    ```

-then make sure to give security bound rules in AWS as base image is ubuntu

-## 🌟 Ready to Contribute?

-Kindly go through [CONTRIBUTING.md](https://github.com/krishnaacharyaa/wanderlust/blob/main/.github/CONTRIBUTING.md) to understand everything from setup to contributing guidelines.

-## 💖 Show Your Support

 If you find this project interesting and inspiring, please consider showing your support by starring it on GitHub!
 Your star goes a long way in helping me reach more developers and encourages me to keep enhancing the project.